 Cherry tomatoes can vary widely in shape, color, or size.
-The color will typically range from red to green, but you can also find orange, yellow, deep purple, even black, as well as tomatoes with striated coloring.
+The color will typically range from red to green, but you can also find orange, yellow, deep purple, and even black, as well as tomatoes with striated coloring.
 The black tomatoes look the most similar to real cherries.
 The shape of cherry tomatoes is typically close to spherical, but oblong or pear-shaped cherry tomatoes are also common.

-In some instances, diced larger tomatoes are a better alternative, especially when you are looking for that level of juicy sweetness, in salads, for instance.
+- In some instances, diced larger tomatoes are a better alternative, especially when you are looking for that level of juicy sweetness, in salads, for instance.

-If you are cooking the tomatoes, you might also consider canned tomatoes.
+- If you are cooking tomatoes, you might also consider canned tomatoes.
 You can even find canned cherry tomatoes, usually from Italy, in upscale markets.
 These aren’t a good solution for uncooked dishes, but they are useful in cooked dishes, like pasta sauces, casseroles, and so on.

 Where Do You Find Cherry Tomatoes?

-Cherry tomatoes will be found in almost every grocery store in the produce section.
+Cherry tomatoes can be found in almost every grocery store in the produce section.
 They might be in the refrigerated section, though often they are just stacked on displays at room temperature.
 Cherry tomatoes will also be found at most farmers markets when they are in season, which depends on where you live, but they are abundant in the warm weather months.
 Buy a lot, and use them in all kinds of ways (see below for recipe ideas!).

-How to Pick Cherry Tomatoes
+How to Choose Cherry Tomatoes

 In a store, you want to look for the brightest-colored cherry tomatoes that are firm.
-Typically you cannot touch them since they are encased in packaging but you can usually tell the firmness by how taut the skin is.
+Typically, you cannot touch them since they are encased in packaging, but you can usually tell the firmness by how taut the skin is.
 Ideally, the skin will be firm and a bright color.
 Avoid packages where any of the cherry tomatoes have burst or have wilted or wrinkled at all.

 How to Store Cherry Tomatoes